 - While animal/cattle/aquatic/poultry feed are exempt vide S. No. 102 of notification No. 2/2017-Central Tax (Rate), this exemption would not apply to their inputs such as fish meal, meat bone meal, bran, sharps, oil cakes of various

 oil seeds etc.

-Manure of determination of classification of vitamins, provitamins etc. as animal
+- Manure of determination of the classification of vitamins, provitamins etc. as animal feed supplements

-18% GST is applicable on wood logs including the wood in rough/log used for
+- 18% GST is applicable on wood logs including the wood in rough/log used for pulping.

-Turbo charger is classified under heading 8414 and attracts 18% GST and not 5%
+- Turbocharger is classified under heading 8414 and attracts 18% GST and not 5% GST.

-Scope of concessional rate of 5% GST rate for specified equipment for waste to
+- Scope of concessional rate of 5% GST rate for specified equipment for waste to energy plant.

 - Published in Goods and Service tax- GST